| The

 and the play of light convey the impression of weightlessness,

+which certainly contributed to the churches legendary fame.
 Thanks to its grandeur and beauty the church served as a house

 of God, even under the reign of Osmane Sultans, all together for